 - 1. Measurement of resistivity as a function of temperature for a Ge crystal using four probe method (from room temperature to 200 C) and determination of energy gap. - 2.
 Determination of Hall coefficient of a given sample. - 3.
-Determination of PE hysteresis of a ferroelectric crystal. - 4. measurement of magnetic susceptibility. - 5.
-Ultrasonic grating. - 6.
-Determination of wavelength of H-alpha emission line of hydrogen atom. - 7.
-Determination of absorption lines in the rotational spectrum of iodine vapour.
+Determination of PE hysteresis of a ferroelectric crystal. - 4.
+Measurement of magnetic susceptibility. - 5.
+Ultrasonic grating.